vendasta/api-gateway-docs/docs/Guides/Reviews.md

 ### View reviews for a business location

-To view the reviews for a business location make the following request filling in the business location ID and and an [access token](../Authorization/2-legged-oauth/UsingAServiceAccount.md).
+To view the reviews for a business location make the following request filling in the business location ID and an [access token](../Authorization/2-legged-oauth/UsingAServiceAccount.md).
 This example filters the list to the most recent 2 reviews:

 ```json http